oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 With the Self-Service Portal, cloud users can request a Pluggable Database through a simple process, monitor resource consumptions, and manage the pluggable database through an intuitive graphical user interface.
 PDBs are created with a predefined expiry time and is automatically deleted.

-The PDBs are created using a predefined service template on CDBs which are virtually grouped as a pool.
+The PDBs are created using a precreated service template on CDBs which are virtually grouped as a pool.

 1. Login into Enterprise Manager as a Self-Service User.